 Last night we watched This is the End and, well, I haven’t laughed that hard in a long time.
 I had a general idea what it was about but it took a dark (and gory) turn that I wasn’t expecting, and that just pleased me to no end.
 I thought it was going to be more talk and conversation, hanging out in this house while the world was ending outside, but it was much more action-packed and it was VERY funny.
 Two big thumbs up from Wendi and Dave.

 * * *

 Finally, I had one thing I meant to write here, something that happened this morning during a conversation with Dave.
 We both got such a kick out of it and I remember thinking it would be a cute anecdote for my blog, and now I can’t remember anything at all.
 Not even the general subject of our conversation.
 All I can remember is that I made a fool of myself and Dave was very kind when he pointed it out, and see?
 This is why I need to write blog ideas down.

 Over and out.

-Posted on September 20, 2013, in Not Related to Hearing Loss, Observations and tagged Brooklyn Nine-Nine, canning zucchini, Entertainment Weekly, faux pineapple from zucchini, food preservation, learning how to can food, spiders on banner ads, This is the End.
+Posted on September 20, 2013, in Food & Cooking, Not Related to Hearing Loss, Observations and tagged Brooklyn Nine-Nine, canning zucchini, Entertainment Weekly, faux pineapple from zucchini, food preservation, learning how to can food, spiders on banner ads, This is the End.
 Bookmark the permalink.
 1 Comment.